cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

     --from-literal=adminUserPassword=$ADMIN_PASSWORD
 ```

-**2. Install Redis (if you don't have a Redis instance)**
+**2. Install Redis (if you don't already have Redis installed)**

 If you do not already have Redis installed, you may use these charts provided by Bitnami.

 ```bash
 helm upgrade tyk-redis oci://registry-1.docker.io/bitnamicharts/redis -n $NAMESPACE --install --set image.tag=6.2.13
 ```
 Follow the notes from the installation output to get connection details and password.
-The DNS name of your Redis as set by Bitnami is
+The DNS name of your Redis as set by Bitnami is `tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)

-`tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)
+The Bitnami chart also creates a secret `tyk-redis` which stores the connection password in `redis-password`.
+We will make use of this passowrd in installation later.

-**3. Install PostgreSQL (if you don't have a PostgreSQL instance)**
+**3. Install PostgreSQL (if you don't already have PostgreSQL installed)**

 If you do not already have PostgreSQL installed, you may use these charts provided by Bitnami.